victronenergy/venus-html5-app/README.md

 ### Metrics

-When we have the metric service in place we need to setup our metrics.
+When we have the metric service in place, we need to setup our metrics.
 Each metric needs to have a unique key, a path to the device interface, some meta-data and a formatter that turns the raw value into a user-friendy string for display.
 All metric also has an access specifier that determines read/writeability.

 NOTE: A metric needs to have the correct access for read/write to work as expected. `'r', 'w' or 'rw'`

-The available VenusOS dbus paths can be found at: <https://github.com/victronenergy/venus/wiki/dbus>
+The available Venus OS dbus paths can be found at: <https://github.com/victronenergy/venus/wiki/dbus>

 #### Defining metrics

 The following line will register a metric `dc/battery/voltage` that will update using the `/system/0/Dc/Battery/Voltage` dbus path.
 The display is then formatted with 1 decimal point.
 The `'r'` represents the access specifier.

 	metricService.register('dc/battery/voltage', '/system/0/Dc/Battery/Voltage', 'Voltage', 'V', Venus.numericFormatter(1), 'r');